UniversalDependencies/docs/_fi-overview/extra.md

 ## Verbal dependents: Clauses, non-clauses, complements and modifiers
 <!-- this section originally from TDT guidelines section 5.4 -->

-One particularly difficult task in annotating in the SD scheme is selecting the correct dependency type for dependents that are verbal.
-Verbal dependents include different kinds of subordinate clauses, as well as infinitive and participal comp lements and modifiers.
+One particularly challenging task in annotating in the UD Finnish scheme is selecting the correct dependency type for dependents that are verbal.
+Verbal dependents include different kinds of subordinate clauses as well as infinitive and participal complements and modifiers.
 A simplified description of the decision procedure for verbal dependents is given in Table 1, and the full details are given below.